Operating systems supported

 Initially a single administrative user is added to the system.
 But it has no password set and therefore cannot be used yet.
 To use it a password must be set first:

 You can now point your web browser at the admin UI web interface.
 Because the Access Server comes with a self-signed SSL certificate to begin with, you will receive a warning in the browser like “Invalid certificate" or “Cannot verify identity of the server".
-You will have to confirm that you wish to continue to the web interface.
+You will have to confirm that you wish to continue to the web interface (these warnings may be a little scary but can be resolved later by installing a properly signed web SSL certificate in the Access Server).
 You will then see the login screen and you can then enter the username openvpn and the password you have just set with the “passwd openvpn" command.

-Further documentation is available elsewhere on our website to configure specific functions and configuration options for the OpenVPN Access Server.
+Further documentation is available to configure specific functions and configuration options for the OpenVPN Access Server.

 Limitations of an unlicensed OpenVPN Access Server